colbyj/bride-of-frankensystem/docs/building/conditions_branching.rst

      <p>High-reward instructions go here.</p>
    {% endif %}

-Inside a Python blueprint route, the condition is on the participant object passed to your view:
+Inside a Python blueprint route, read it from the session:

 .. code-block:: python